witold-gawlowski/dungeonmaker/Robert_Doig_Report.md

 The tasks were divided up as follows:
   - Witek to handle the artist input and overview of the level
   - Louis to create rooms with interesting pillars and features
-  - Robert to implement the stairway generator to connect doors on multiple levels.
+  - Robert to implement the stairwells generator to connect doors on multiple levels.
   - Henry to create a web interface and run the tool on a server for users to control

 ## Stairs Overview

 For my section of the task I approached the creation of the stairways with a completely random connection of meshes.
 However after more consideration a more sophisticated implementation was needed so that a path was always created between the different doors.
-The A* path finding algorithm was chosen because of it tile based design.
+The A* path finding algorithm was chosen because of it's tile based design.
 The 2D implementation discussed in Sebastian Lague tutorial on YouTube ( [Link to Tutorial](https://www.youtube.com/watch?v=-L-WgKMFuhE&t=581s) )  was the pseudo code used to create the 3D version of the algorithm.
 This approach was not easily converted to 3D and will be discussed in more detail in the explanation below.